bliang01/homework2_solution/README.md

 $ python test_homework2.py
 ```

 ## Assignment

 Provide the definitions for the following functions.
 The functions that return
 by reference do so with a variable (in all cases, an array) named `out`.
 All
-vectors are represented by arrays and all matrices are represented, as usual, by
+vectors are represented by arrays and all matrices are represented by long
-long arrays.
-That is, an *M*-by-*N* matirx *A* is represented by an array of
+arrays.
+That is, an *M*-by-*N* matirx *A* is represented by an array of length
-length *MN*.
+*MN*.

 **In `include/linalg.h` and `src/linalg.c`:**